nvoron23/spark-cassandra-connector/doc/3_selection.md

 ### Grouping rows by partition key

-Physically, cassandra stores data already grouped by Cassandra partition key and ordered by clustering column(s) within each partition.
+Physically, Cassandra stores data already grouped by Cassandra partition key and ordered by clustering column(s) within each partition.
 As a single Cassandra partition never spans multiple Spark partitions, it is possible to very efficiently group data by partition key without shuffling data around.
 Call `spanBy` or `spanByKey` methods instead of `groupBy` or `groupByKey`: